drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 ```

+#### 9 : Saving the final model

-9. In the other labs today, you will learn how to run models that continue
+In the other labs today, you will learn how to run models that continue
 after the main-sequence evolution.
 Instead of re-running the main-sequence
 evolution every time you tweak a setting, we can tell MESA to save a model at the end of a
 main-sequence run.

 The default inlist explicitly tells MESA not to save the model. **Find the fields below and change them to:**